 When filing taxes, every business looks for as many deductions as possible, and looking to deduct your key man life insurance premiums is no exception.

-However, before you write off corporate owned life insurance premiums, you need to fully understand how the IRS is going to treat this issue.
-Additionally, your business needs to be aware of important IRS rules and requirements that became effective with the Pension Protection Act of 2006 with respect to employer owned life insurance policies.
+However, before you write off corporate owned insurance premiums, you need to fully understand how the IRS is going to treat this issue.
+Additionally, your business needs to be aware of important IRS rules and requirements which became effective with the Pension Protection Act of 2006 with respect to employer owned life insurance policies.

-The federal government and the IRS has for many years encouraged both individuals and businesses to purchase of life insurance to provide financial security.
+The federal government and the IRS has, for many years, encouraged both individuals and businesses to purchase of life insurance to provide financial security.
 One of the inducements for purchasing life insurance has been that the death benefits when paid out are received by the beneficiary of the policy income tax free.

-Furthermore, key man insurance and other employer-owned life insurance is specifically covered under Section 1.264-1(a) and states that the premiums paid for life insurance on the life of any officer, employee, or person financially interested in a business carried on by the taxpayer are not deductible where the taxpayer is directly or indirectly a beneficiary of the policy.
+Furthermore, key man insurance and other employer-owned life insurance is specifically covered under Section 1.264-1(a) and states the premiums paid for life insurance on the life of any officer, employee, or person financially interested in a business carried on by the taxpayer are not deductible where the taxpayer is directly or indirectly a beneficiary of the policy.

 In addition, due to corporate abuses with key employee insurance, the IRS has added additional guidelines in the Pension Protection Act of 2006 for all employer owned life insurance policies issued after August 17, 2006.
 The objective of the IRS code change was to prevent large corporations from purchasing life insurance policies on its non-key employees simply to receive a tax free death benefit when the employee or former employee dies.

 Additionally, to avoid potential taxation of death benefits on business owned life policies issued after August 17, 2006, you need to adhere to the rules and guidelines established under the Pension Protection Act of 2006.
 For specific corporate owned life insurance tax questions, a consult with your CPA is strongly recommended.